Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Results

+We present quantitative results evaluating frame-level reuse across multiple audio temporal localization tasks.
+Our experiments are designed to answer the following questions, in order of importance: (1) How much faster is frame-level reuse compared to autoregressive timestamp generation?
+(2) Does frame-level reuse generalize to out-of-distribution audio durations where token-based models fail?
+(3) How does the localization accuracy of frame-level reuse compare to token-based generation?

+We also note that zero-shot temporal localization performance was poor across all the models that we tested, which necessitated model finetuning for each task.
+The zero-shot baseline results can be found in \autoref{tab:zeroshot_results}.

-The primary drawback of timestamp generation with audio LMs is the computational cost of autoregressive decoding; each timestamp is generated sequentially, and each new token requires reprocessing all previously generated tokens.
-This leads to rapidly increasing inference time as the number of timestamps to be predicted grows.
-Frame-level tool use avoids autoregressive decoding altogether.
-Audio is processed once, in parallel, and timestamps are inferred directly from frame-level predictions without additional forward passes through the model.
+\paragraph{Frame-Level Reuse Enables Efficient Generation} The primary drawback of timestamp generation with audio LMs is the computational cost of autoregressive decoding; each timestamp is generated sequentially, and each new token requires reprocessing all previously generated tokens.
+This leads to linearly increasing inference time as the number of timestamps to be predicted grows.
+Frame-level reuse avoids autoregressive decoding altogether.
+Audio is processed once, in parallel, and timestamps inferred directly from frame-level predictions without additional forward passes through the model.

-To quantify the efficiency gains, we compare wall-clock inference time for generating multiple timestamps using token-based generation versus Poisson-based frame-level inference, as shown in \autoref{fig:efficiency}.
+To quantify the efficiency gains, we compare wall-clock inference time, including audio and prompt context processing, for generating multiple timestamps using token-based generation versus frame-level inference, as shown in \autoref{fig:efficiency}.
 We bucket examples by transcript length to analyze how runtime scales with the number of timestamps produced, as longer transcripts generally require predicting more timestamps.
 We observe a substantial speedup when generating timestamps using Poisson-based frame-level inference, especially when the number of words in the transcript is high.
-Across smaller batch sizes, inference is consistently faster than token-based generation, while at larger batch sizes we measure up to a $\sim$5$\times$ speedup after averaging wall-clock times over the buckets.
+Across smaller batch sizes, inference can be $>50\times$ faster than token-based generation, while at larger batch sizes we measure at least a $\sim$3$\times$ speedup after averaging wall-clock times over the buckets.